Confocal microscopy: Techniques used for horizontal scanning

 Programmable array microscopes (PAM) use an electronically controlled spatial light modulator (SLM) that produces a set of moving pinholes.
 The SLM is a device containing an array of pixels with some property (opacity, reflectivity or optical rotation) of the individual pixels that can be adjusted electronically.
 The SLM contains microelectromechanical mirrors or liquid crystal components.
-The image is usually acquired by a charge coupled device (CCD) camera.
+The image is usually acquired by a charge-coupled device (CCD) camera.

 Each of these classes of confocal microscope have particular advantages and disadvantages.
 Most systems are either optimized for recording speed (i.e. video capture) or high spatial resolution.
 Confocal laser scanning microscopes can have a programmable sampling density and very high resolutions while Nipkow and PAM use a fixed sampling density defined by the camera's resolution.
 Imaging frame rates are typically slower for single point laser scanning systems than spinning-disk or PAM systems.
 Commercial spinning-disk confocal microscopes achieve frame rates of over 50 per second – a desirable feature for dynamic observations such as live cell imaging.

-In practice, Nipkow and PAM allow multiple pinholes scanning the same area in parallel as long as the pinholes are sufficiently far apart.

 Cutting-edge development of confocal laser scanning microscopy now allows better than standard video rate (60 frames per second) imaging by using multiple microelectromechanical scanning mirrors.

 Confocal X-ray fluorescence imaging is a newer technique that allows control over depth, in addition to horizontal and vertical aiming, for example, when analyzing buried layers in a painting.